-- 16.6.11 A counterparty risk appetite statement sets out the level of risk the insurer is willing to accept that a counterparty will be unable to meet its obligations as they fall due.
-This may impact the insurer's financial position through, for example, reductions in fair value or impairment of investments, loss of reinsurance cover, open market exposures or the loss of securities that have been loaned. - 16.6.12 In deciding whether it is necessary to require a counterparty risk appetite statement, the supervisor should take into account the size of the insurer's counterparty exposures, both in absolute terms and relative to the insurer's portfolio, according to the characteristics outlined in Guidance 16.6.4, as well as the complexity and form of these exposures.
+- 16.6.11 The counterparty risk appetite establishes the level of risk the insurer is willing to accept that a counterparty will be unable to meet its obligations as they fall due with a focus on the relevant risk limits.
+This may impact the insurer's financial position through, for example, reductions in fair value or impairment of investments, loss of reinsurance cover, open market exposures or the loss of securities that have been loaned. - 16.6.12 In deciding whether it is necessary for the insurer to specify its counterparty risk appetite in its investment policy, the supervisor should take into account the size of the insurer's counterparty exposures, both in absolute terms and relative to the insurer's portfolio, according to the characteristics outlined in Guidance 16.6.4, as well as the complexity and form of these exposures.
 Particular attention should be paid to financial sector counterparties, as these counterparties may be more likely to contribute to the build-up of systemic risk.
-Attention should also be paid to off-balance sheet exposures or commitments, as these may be more likely to materialise during stress. - CF 16.6.a The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide investment policy that sets criteria for investment quality and addresses the selection of, and exposure to, low-quality investments or investments whose security is difficult to assess. - CF 16.6.a.1 The group-wide investment policy should take into account the different regulatory investment requirements of the jurisdictions in which the IAIG operates. - CF 16.6.b The group-wide supervisor requires the Head of the IAIG to: - set limits, or other requirements, in the group-wide investment policy so that assets are properly diversified and asset concentration risk is mitigated; and - have a counterparty risk appetite statement. - CF 16.6.b.1 The IAIG should avoid excessive concentrations in any particular: - type of asset:
+Attention should also be paid to off-balance sheet exposures or commitments, as these may be more likely to materialise during stress.

+- CF 16.6.a The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide investment policy that sets criteria for investment quality and addresses the selection of, and exposure to, low-quality investments or investments whose security is difficult to assess. - CF 16.6.a.1 The group-wide investment policy should take into account the different regulatory investment requirements of the jurisdictions in which the IAIG operates. - CF 16.6.b The group-wide supervisor requires the Head of the IAIG to: - set limits, or other requirements, in the group-wide investment policy so that assets are properly diversified and asset concentration risk is mitigated; and - specify its counterparty risk appetite. - CF 16.6.b.1 The IAIG should avoid excessive concentrations in any particular: - type of asset; - credit rating; - issuer/counterparty or related entities of an issuer/ counterparty; - financial market; - sector; or - geographic area. - CF 16.6.b.2 To support the assessment of concentrations, the IAIG should analyse aggregate exposures to individual counterparties and to groups of related counterparties both at the legal entity level and group-wide level.

-- credit rating; - issuer/counterparty or related entities of an issuer/ counterparty; - financial market; - · sector; or - geographic area. - CF 16.6.b.2 To support the assessment of concentrations, the IAIG should analyse aggregate exposures to individual counterparties and to groups of related counterparties both at the legal entity level and group-wide level. - CF 16.6.c The group-wide supervisor requires the Head of the IAIG to establish criteria on intra-group investments in the group-wide investment policy. - CF 16.6.c.1 Criteria on intra-group investments should take into account, when appropriate: - liquidity; - · contagion or reputational risk; - · valuation uncertainty; - · impact on capital resources; - nature of the IAIG's business; and - financial condition of the individual legal entities. - The fact that intragroup investments may be subject to supervisory approval, in certain jurisdictions, does not remove the requirement for the Head of the IAIG to set its own criteria. - CF 16.6.d The group-wide supervisor requires the Head of the IAIG to monitor investments on a group-wide basis to identify levels of investment exposure that do not comply with the group-wide investment policy. - CF 16.6.d.1 Group-wide investment exposures that exceed limits, or any other non-compliance, should be reported to the IAIG Board and Senior Management upon identification.
-Reports to the IAIG Board and Senior Management should include material exposures that, even if within limits, could create financial difficulties within the IAIG if the value or liquidity of the investments decreases. - 16.7 The supervisor requires the insurer's ERM framework to include an underwriting policy that addresses the: - insurer's underwriting risk according to the insurer's risk appetite and risk limits structure; - nature of risks to be underwritten, including any material relationship with macroeconomic conditions; and - interaction of the underwriting strategy with the insurer's reinsurance strategy and pricing.
+CF 16.6.c The group-wide supervisor requires the Head of the IAIG to establish criteria on intra-group investments in the group-wide investment policy.

+- CF 16.6.c.1 Criteria on intra-group investments should take into account, when appropriate:

+- liquidity;

+- contagion or reputational risk;

+- valuation uncertainty;

+- impact on capital resources;

+- nature of the IAIG's business; and

+- financial condition of the individual legal entities.

+The fact that intragroup investments may be subject to supervisory approval, in certain jurisdictions, does not remove the requirement for the Head of the IAIG to set its own criteria.

+CF 16.6.d The group-wide supervisor requires the Head of the IAIG to monitor investments on a group-wide basis to identify levels of investment exposure that do not comply with the group-wide investment policy.